LHCGreg/mal-api/MalApi.IntegrationTests/readme.txt

 2) Add two new user variables called 'MAL_USERNAME' and 'MAL_PASSWORD' with the appropriate values for the account you wish to be used with these tests.

 3) Done!
 Go run the tests and see if everything's OK.

+If the scraping methods in the integration test project are changed (ScrapeUserAnimeDetailsFromHtml and ScrapeUserMangaDetailsFromHtml) be sure to also update them in the unit test project (MalDetailScrapingUtils.cs).